maxrchung/need-for-pee/README.md

 # Need for Pee
 I have a need for pee.

+## Play

-Play on web (needs keyboard and mouse): https://maxrchung.itch.io/need-for-pee
+Play on the web (keyboard and mouse required): https://maxrchung.itch.io/need-for-pee

 ## Screenshots